jessicahodges762/ecommerce-sales-dashboard/README.md

   - Low Value: < $50,000

 🔍 Key Insights
--Revenue shows an overall upward trend with strong growth in the later months of 2011.
+- Revenue shows an overall upward trend with strong growth in the later months of 2011.
--A small number of products contribute disproportionately to total revenue.
+- A small number of products contribute disproportionately to total revenue.
--International revenue is led by countries such as the Netherlands, Ireland, and Germany.
+- International revenue is led by countries such as the Netherlands, Ireland, and Germany.
--Customer segmentation revealed that mid-value customers exist only within the UK market, while international markets are dominated by low- and high-value customers.
+- Customer segmentation revealed that mid-value customers exist only within the UK market, while international markets are dominated by low- and high-value customers.
--Outside of the UK, revenue is nearly evenly split between low- and high-value customers, indicating a polarized customer base internationally.
+- Outside of the UK, revenue is nearly evenly split between low- and high-value customers, indicating a polarized customer base internationally.

 📈 Dashboard Preview
 ![Dashboard](https://github.com/user-attachments/assets/be97c026-b8cd-467e-88fb-4bfa76ea1fd0)